 Once logged in, you can edit any page by clicking the “Edit Page” button in the toolbar.
 For convenience, certain items (news, courses, etc.) will also display an “EDIT” button when logged in.
 Further editing options are available from the WordPress administrative interface, which can be accessed by clicking on the site title in the toolbar (upper-left).

 News items will appear in reverse chronological order on the front page.
 To add a news item, create a new post and click the “News” checkbox in the Category List (on the right).
 Input the desired title and content.
-If the paper was not published in the current year, set the appropriate year in the “Published on” field in the upper-right.
 News items can also include an image (uploaded via the “Add Media” button), which will automatically be positioned next to the text.
 Note that any subsequent images will be ignored.
+You might have to play with the images size a bit, which you can do by editing the page in “Text” mode (rather than “Visual” mode).
+Try stripping out all the tags except for the image path and the width="xxx" and height="xxx" tags.
+Note: the post will appear (much!) differently on the main page than it does when you hit the “Preview Changes” button.
+So don’t worry if it looks lame in the preview.

 Publications appear in both the index on the “Publications” page, as well as individual pages containing an abstract and bibliographic information.
 To list a new publication, create a new post with the category “Publication.”
 The title of the post should be the title of the publication.
 The content of the post should be a BibTeX entry that includes (at very least) the fields author, title, year, journal, and abstract.
 Optionally, it can also contain a links field that specifies the URL of a project page or PDF.
 Finally, the first image found in the post will be used as a teaser image and an icon in the publications list.
 (Subsequent images will be ignored.)